Way Ahead In Corrosion Control

 Green Heads

+Green heads have a leak proof connection point - even when the anode is fully depleted.
 Green head has a larger anode, 100% of which is exposed and working to protect the tank and fire tube.
+Green head will provide 30-50% longer life and is guaranteed to fully arrest corrosion on the fire tube.

 Blue Heads

+They are prone to leakage as the expanding anode corrodes and splits the cap.
+They cover about 5lbs and 8” of anode material which reduces current and wastes money.
 They restrict the diameter of anode that can be deployed to 3” ensuring that frequent replacement is required.

 After the exposed portion of the aluminum is gone, the anode material inside the Blue Head cap will eventually corrode.
-Buildup of corrosion product will split the plastic and cause leaks.
+Buildup of corrosion product will split the plastic and cause leaks

 The Green Head can be installed quickly using hand held tools, and after each sacrificial anode is depleted, a new one can be fitted quickly to the existing anode receiver.